agalue/opennms-drift-kubernetes/README.md

 ## Future Enhancements

-* Service created for Kafka.
-* Use `ConfigMaps` to centralize configuration.
+* Use `ConfigMaps` to centralize the configuration of the applications.
-* Use `Secrets` for the passwords.
+* Use `Secrets` for the applications passwords.
-* Simplify deployment.
 * Design a better solution to manage OpenNMS Configuration files.
-* Add support for Helm.
+* Explore and add support for Helm.
 * Build a VPC with the additional security groups using Terraform.
 Then, use `--vpc` and `--node-security-groups` when calling `kops create cluster`, as explained [here](https://github.com/kubernetes/kops/blob/master/docs/run_in_existing_vpc.md).
+* Build a PostgreSQL cluster based on Spilo/Patroni using the [postgres-operator](https://postgres-operator.readthedocs.io/en/latest/)